TianYu-00/SE-Events-Platform/README.md

 |              _https://vercel.com_              |                 _https://render.com_                 | _https://supabase.com_ |           _https://www.youtube.com_           |
 | _https://se-events-platform-tianyu.vercel.app_ | _https://se-events-platform-tianyu.onrender.com/api_ |       _Private_        | _https://www.youtube.com/watch?v=wJTZPR6swyg_ |

+![NOTE]
+Please bear in mind that I have configured the hosted project to reset the database on every restart.
+This means that if the Express server shuts down due to inactivity and then restarts, the database will be seeded again.

 </div>

 # Prerequisites